Chart Color Schemes

 Infrastructure

-North Plympton has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally
+North Plympton has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified a single project likely to impact this region: Tram Grade Separation Project (Glenelg Line).
-Other key projects include Tram Grade Separation Projects, Project Flight - Adelaide Airport Terminal and Infrastructure Upgrade, and North South Corridor.
-The following details those most relevant.
+AreaSearch has identified one major project likely impacting the area.
+Key projects include the Tram Grade Separation Project (Glenelg Line), various Tram Grade Separation Projects, Project Flight - Adelaide Airport Terminal and Infrastructure Upgrade, and North South Corridor.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.